 The Dreamcast lasted longer in Europe than in North America, and was officially discontinued completely in the spring of 2002.

 The Australian region the launch was labeled a disaster by many fans of Sega.
 Ozisoft, the official Sega distributor in Australia, only managed to output nine launch titles despite the late release date (November 30, 1999), none of which were first party products.
 Apparently Sega-developed software had been held in customs (for failing to disclose the country of origin on its labels) and could not reach store shelves by the release date (which included Dream On demo discs, which had to be picked up by customers at a later date).

 With no VMUs or other peripherals on the market, it seemed that after what seemed like infinite delays, Australian fans deserved better.
 Moreover no Australian advertising campaign came into force until the system had been released - the general public could have easily been taken unaware.

 Generally the console isn't thought to have done well in Australia (some stores were reporting single-digit sales in the first few days), with retailers such as The Games Wizards pulling the system within six months of sale.

-New Zealand were never given the opportunity to play games online.
+New Zealanders were never given the opportunity to play games online.

 Tectoy, who had been responsible for distributing Sega consoles in Brazil since the Sega Master System, brought the Dreamcast to Brazil on October 4, 1999.
 The majority of games were repackaged titles imported from the US, and the console was not particularly successful.